Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 1. Forgetting to turn on the mic

-You’re sharing your screen to demo for the team, passionately explaining for a full 5 minutes.
-Then you see a colleague’s message: “Hey, I can’t hear anything.” 🤦♂️
+You’re sharing your screen to demo something to the team, passionately explaining for a full 5 minutes.
+Then you see a coworker’s chat: “Hey, I can’t hear anything.” 🤦♂️

 2. Forgetting to turn off the mic

-3. Switching tabs to mute/unmute is super annoying
+3. Having to switch tabs to mute/unmute is annoying

-You’re sharing Chrome, and to mute your mic you have to:
+When you’re sharing Chrome and want to mute the mic, you have to:

 - Press Alt+Tab to switch to Google Meet/Zoom